EthanP94/tech-connection/README.md

   A mysql database and CMS-style Blog built using Model View Controller (MVC) paradigm.
 Built using MySQL2, Express, Sequelize, Bulma, Handlebars and dotenv.

   ## Application Deployment

+  This application is also be deployed to Heroku.
+  Click [here](https://git.heroku.com/quiet-shelf-22355.git) to go to Heroku.

   ## Table of Contents
   * [Installation](#installation)